research

 working papers

 Do Prosecutor and Defendant Race Pairings Matter?
-Evidence from Random Assignment R&R
+Evidence from Random Assignment click here!

 Racial disparities in criminal justice outcomes are well-documented.
 However, there is little evidence on whether the pairing of prosecutors and defendants is responsible for these disparities.
 This paper tests for cross-race effects in convictions by prosecutors.
-To identify effects, I leverage as-good-as random variation in prosecutor race using detailed administrative data on the case assignment process and case outcomes in New York County.
-I show that the assignment of a cross-race prosecutor leads to a 5-percentage point (8 percent) increase in conviction for property crimes and no evidence of effects for other types of crimes.
+To identify effects, I leverage conditional as-good-as random variation in prosecutor race using detailed administrative data on the case assignment process and case outcomes in New York County.
+I show that the assignment of a cross-race prosecutor leads to a 5 percentage point (9 percent) increase in convictions for property crimes and no strong evidence of effects for other types of crimes.

 Does Violence on the Job Change Police Behavior? click here!